Skip to content

 As you may know, Disney World does not usually allow adults to dress in costume at its parks, so this is one of the rare exceptions.

 At the race, I saw couples dressed as Mickey and Minnie Mouse, Ariel and Prince Eric, and many other famous Disney twosomes.
-Of course, I saw runners — including a number of fathers with their daughters — dressed as Disney princesses.
+Of course, I saw runners — including several fathers with their daughters — dressed as Disney princesses.

 How To Find Your Perfect Princess Tutu